diellidemjaha/taskform/README.md

 # Task Form

 Welcome to Task Form, a powerful task management application built with PHP Laravel and React JS.
-Utilized in the app is also Laravel Spatie for user toles and Laravel Sanctum for token based users authentication.
+Utilized in the app is also Laravel Spatie for user roles and Laravel Sanctum for token based users authentication.

 ## Table of Contents
 - [Introduction](#introduction)